Issue #104: Time To Value: Vanity Metric or Important Signal?

 1. Track the number of customers who are achieving value and the time it takes to achieve.

-2. Analyze the trends that lead towards churn vs. success.
+2. Analyze the trends that lead towards churn vs. success. some text

 1. Perhaps any value goal that takes longer than 6 months leads to the customer churning.